ajeetblog/blog/_wip/2020-04-27-SecAzDoPipelines.md

   displayName: 'Run a multi-line script'
 ```

-To integrate the pipeline with Variable group, you need to add variables in the pipeline
+To integrate the pipeline with a Variable group, you need to add the variables section in the pipeline code.

-Under variables section, added group and local variables.
 > Learn more [variables in YML pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch)

 ```YML